Deep Reinforcement Learning

 Markov Decision Process (MDP)

-• The kind of task that can be solved by RL is called a Markov Decision Process (MDP).
+• The kind of problem that is addressed by RL is called a Markov Decision Process (MDP).

-• The environment is fully observable, i.e. the current state s_t completely characterizes the process at time t.
+• The environment is fully observable, i.e. the current state s_t completely characterizes the process at time t (Markov property).

-• Actions a_t provoke transitions between two states s_t and s_{t+1}.
+• Actions a_t provoke transitions between the two states s_t and s_{t+1}.

-• Note: n-armed bandits are MDPs with only one state.
+• n-armed bandits are MDPs with only one state.

 Markov Chain (MC)

-• A first-order Markov chain (or Markov process) is a stochastic process generated by a FSM, where transitions between states are governed by state transition probabilities.
+• A first-order Markov chain (or Markov process) is a stochastic process generated by a sequence of transitions between states governed by state transition probabilities.

 • A Markov chain is defined by: